 - Punitive damages

 Missouri law specifies who may file wrongful death claims and imposes strict time limits.
-Our compassionate Kansas City attorneys help families navigate these difficult cases while seeking accountability for preventable tragedies.
+Our Kansas City personal injury lawyer helps families navigate these difficult cases while seeking accountability for preventable tragedies.

 Why Choose Hollis Law Firm